 You may be prescribed an antibiotic to prevent a urinary tract infection.

 Arrange transportation home.
 You won't be able to drive after the procedure that day or generally if you have a catheter in your bladder.

-You might not be able to work or do strenuous activity for two to three days after surgery.
+You might not be able to work or do strenuous activity for 3 to 5 days after surgery.
 Ask your doctor how much recovery time you might need.

 What you can expect